Sales Tax Relief Is Available for Sevier County Residents

 - Keep all receipts and invoices for a period of three years from December 31 of the year in which the claim for refund was filed.
 Do not send receipts and invoices with the claim for refund.
 If needed, the Department will request the receipts and invoices.

-If I own, but do not live in, a house damaged in the Sevier County fires, can I get a tax refund for items purchased to repair the house or replace damaged items in the house?
+If a corporation owns rental cabins that were damaged or destroyed in the Sevier County wildfires, can the corporation get a tax refund for items purchased to repair the cabins or replace damaged items in the cabins?